 This report analyzes the wireless infrastructure market worldwide and covers 2G, 3G, 4G and 5G radio access network (RAN) and core network nodes.
 It presents historical data from 2016 to 2020, quarterly market size and vendor market shares, and a detailed market forecast through 2026 for 2G/3G/4G/5G RAN, including open vRAN, and core networks (EPC, vEPC, and 5GC), in over 10 product categories for each region (North America, Europe, Middle East Africa, Asia Pacific, Caribbean Latin America).
 The historical data accounts for the sales of more than 30 wireless infrastructure vendors, including vendors that shared confidential sales data with LightCounting.
 The market forecast is based on a model correlating wireless infrastructure vendor sales with 20 years of service provider network rollout pattern analysis and upgrade and expansion plans.

-As an advisor to startups, service providers, vendors and the investment community, he helps clients identify new market opportunities, as well as provides due diligence and advises on positioning, product development, business plans and M&A activity.
-A highly sought thinker and speaker, Mr. Téral is quoted in prestigious publications such as Nikkei Asia, The Economist, Le Monde, Les Echos, L’Usine Nouvelle, Barron's, and The Wall Street Journal, and chairs and presents at events worldwide, including ECOC, Brooklyn 5G Summit, 5G World, GSMA Mobile World Congress (MWC), and Layer123 World Congress.
-He has been a frequent expert judge for industry and technology innovation awards, such as the GSMA MWC GLOMO Awards, Layer123 World Congress, Telco AI Summit, and 5G World.
+As an advisor to start-ups, service providers, vendors, and investment companies, Mr. Téral helps clients identify new market opportunities, conducts due diligence, and advises on product positioning and development, business plans and M&A. A highly sought thinker and speaker, Mr. Téral has been quoted in prestigious publications such as Nikkei Asia, The Economist, Le Monde, Les Echos, L’Usine Nouvelle, Barron's, and The Wall Street Journal.
+He also chairs and presents at global industry events including ECOC, Brooklyn 5G Summit, 5G World, Mobile World Congress (MWC), and Layer 123 World Congress.
+Mr. Téral has been a frequent expert judge for industry and technology innovation awards, such as the GSMA MWC GLOMO Awards, Layer 123 World Congress, Telco AI Summit, and 5G World.

-In 2006, he joined Infonetics Research, which was acquired by IHS Markit (itself acquired by Informa Tech in 2019) in 2014 where he became a Technology Fellow.
-Previously, he was with analyst firm RHK, where he developed their European optical coverage and helped carriers migrate from PSTN to next-generation networks.
-Prior to RHK, he was an R&D engineer and project manager with Alcatel, where he deployed the CATV optical networks that allowed the 1992 Olympics and the grand opening of Euro Disney to be televised using fiber optics for the first time.
-Stéphane Téral was a McGowan Scholar at the McLaren School of Business, University of San Francisco, United States, where he received his MBA, and has a master’s degree in Electrical, Electronics and Optical, and an engineering degree in telecommunications from the Institut Polytechnique de Paris, France.
+In 2006, Mr. Téral joined Infonetics Research (later acquired by IHS Markit and Informa Tech/Omdia in 2019) where he developed and lead the mobile infrastructure and telecom research coverage.
+Previously, Mr. Téral was with analyst firm RHK, where he developed the European optical coverage and helped carriers migrate from PSTN to next-generation networks.
+Prior to RHK, he was an R&D engineer and project manager with Alcatel where he deployed the CATV optical networks that allowed the 1992 Olympics and the grand opening of Euro Disney to be televised using fiber optics for the first time.
+Mr. Téral is a McGowan Scholar at the McLaren School of Business, University of San Francisco where he received his MBA.
+He has an engineering degree in telecommunications from Télécom Sud in Paris now known as the Institut Polytechnique de Paris, France.